matthew-tfs/mjcb.io/content/blog/00035-apple-arm-transition.md

 There are definitely some advantages that Mac computers will have using Apple Silicon over conventional x86 computers that is currently is use:

-* Optimized hardware for just one Operating System rather than multiple Operating Systems.
+* Optimized hardware for just one operating system rather than multiple operating systems.
 * Smaller logic boards and better thermals on all devices (hopefully).
 * Thinner and smaller devices (the most expected benefit).
 * Better battery life (again, hopefully).